|

 individual basis to allow those with knowledge of the incident to speak without fear of

+prosecution.
 Finally, Rockefeller asked that Gibbons

 designate a staff person for continuing contact.
 In the meantime, and under these circumstances,